Great Books Seminar

 "Richard was approachable, friendly, and enthusiastic, which made me want to come to class.
 I learned a lot from him."

 "Richard was very approachable and very helpful.
-He explained everything with great detail, and he made the tutorial very fun and entertaining."
+He explained everything with great detail, and he made the class very fun and entertaining."

 "Richard’s enthusiasm and humor approach to the course made it entertaining while also making it easy to learn."